The tropological vertex

 \section{The topological vertex}

 The case when $X=\mathbb C^3$ and $f=z_1z_2z_3$ is of particular interest.
-In this case, the tropical graph has three legs and a single vertex.
-Choose a compactification $\bar X$ of $\mathbb C^3$ such as the one pictured in \cref{f15}.
+In this case, the toric graph has three legs and a single vertex.
+Choose a compactification $\bar X$ of $\mathbb C^3$ such as the one pictured in \cref{fig:momentpolytope,f15}.

 Regardless of what compactification $\bar X\supset X$ is chosen, the symplectic energy of a holomorphic curve in $\bar X$ is determined by its contact data.
 For $v\in \mathfrak t^2_{\mathbb Z}$, let $x(v)>0$ be the integral of $\omega$ over a holomorphic sphere in $\bar X$ with contact data $\mathbf p= 1_v$.
 (Such holomorphic spheres can be found as the closures of orbits of the $\mathbb C^*$-action of weight $v$ on $f^{-1}(0)$.)
 Then the symplectic energy of a holomorphic curve with contact data $\mathbf p$ supported on $\mathfrak t^2_{\mathbb Z}$ is